 • create new “experiences” with your clothes: avoid sticking to “this piece” for “that situation” or in combination with “that outfit” (I’ll come back to this point later in the article),

 • take a break: sometimes you need to stop doing something to really appreciate it afterwards.
-Take advantage of the change of season to put some of your clothes away out of sight, change the organization of your dressing room to put other pieces forward (Marie Kondo-style tidying is great for this).
+Take advantage of the change of season to put some of your clothes away out of sight, change the organization of your dressing room to put other pieces in the front row (Marie Kondo tidying is great for this IMO).

 When you feel like buying, go to your dressing room, take out all your clothes, put them on one by one, try to put together new outfits… You’ll be able to declutter the superfluous (what’s preventing you from seeing your wardrobe clearly) and find pieces you’d forgotten about.